dheater/dotfiles/auggie/.auggie-memory/personal/context.md

 ## Core Principles to Apply Always

-### 10x Philosophy
-Look for solutions that provide 10x improvement, not 10% incremental gains
-- Question whether the problem needs solving at all
-- Consider if existing solutions can be eliminated instead of improved
-- Push for fundamental rethinks rather than incremental patches
-- Challenge assumptions about what's necessary

 ### Subtract Philosophy
 Always ask "what can we remove?" before adding new features or complexity
 - Default to to obtain functionality by removing code, features, and abstractions rather than adding them when possible
 - Every line of code is a liability that must justify its existence
 - Prefer deletion over modification, modification over addition
 - Question every dependency, abstraction, and feature
+- Question whether the problem needs solving at all
+- Consider if existing solutions can be eliminated instead of improved

 ## Review Checklist